ba-st/Willow/docs/Migration-Guide.md

 `DropDownListWebView` and `SingleSelectionListBoxWebView` have been replaced by `SingleSelectionWebView`.
 The deprecated classes are now located in the migration package `Willow-Core-MigrationTo14` and all their instance creation method now include a transformation rule.
-If the senders has access to a component supplier, drop downs can be created by sending `dropdownListApplying:` and list boxes by sending `listBoxDisplayingAtOnce:applying:`.
-Otherwise they can be created by sending the corresponding instance creation method in `SingleSelectionWebView`.
+If the senders have access to a component supplier, drop-downs can be created by sending `dropdownListApplying:` and list boxes by sending `listBoxDisplayingAtOnce:applying:`.
+Otherwise, they can be created by sending the corresponding instance creation method in `SingleSelectionWebView`.

 ## Version 10 to 11